tstohn/ESGI/README.md

 Possible elements inlude:
   - a constant nucleotide sequence given as string of A,G,C,Ts, e.g. [GCATTACG].
   - barcode sequences, that are given by the path to a txt file.
 This file contains a comma-seperated list of all possible barcodes at this position.
   - UMI stated as <number>X, e.g. [15X].
 You can also use this if you do not care about constant sequences.
 E.g., imagine we have the pattern [barcodes.txt][AAAA][barcodes.txt] but we do not care about the [AAAA] at all, we can simply use [barcodes.txt][4X][barcodes.txt].
 This pattern element [4X] does not have to be used as UMI.
 When running ESGI or count we state the index in the pattern that we want to be used as UMI, this pattern element has to be a <number>X, but not every <number>X must be used as UMI.
-You can also ahve several <number>X elements and use them all as UMI, then ESGI/ count concatenates all the <number>X elements that are used as UMI and uses them as one long UMI.
+You can also have several <number>X elements and use them all as UMI, then ESGI/ count concatenates all the <number>X elements that are used as UMI and uses them as one long UMI.
   - genomic sequences like RNA/DNA, that need to be aligned to a reference genome with STAR, are listed as [DNA].
 ESGI makes use of two additional elements for special barcoding cases:
   - [-] seperates forward/reverse read strictly.
 The pattern generally covers the forward and reverse read (assuming reverse complements of the reverse read).